 - Wire colander/strainer – A must-have for draining pasta, beans and other items.
 Can also do double-duty as a sifter.

 - Measuring cups / spoons – I hardly follow exact measurements when cooking my own recipes.
-But when following someone else’s or on the rare occasions when I bake, measuring cups/spoons are absolutely necessary.
+But when following someone else’s or on the rare occasions when I bake for the news, halifax news, contest, measuring cups/spoons are absolutely necessary.

 - Parchment paper – As I mentioned before, I don’t bake often, but baking cookies and brownies on parchment reduces the risk of burnt-bottom (I mean, unless you’re into that) and makes cleanup much, much easier.